WokLibCodeClub/SpaceRace/step06-ending_the_game/readme.md

 ## Winning the game

 The previous instructions say how to end the game by losing all the lives.
 Now let's add some code to be able to win the game when the player gets to a score of 3.
-Put this code in the main loop just after the check for `lives == 0`, what number will you put in for `XXX`?
+Put this code in the main loop just after the check for `lives == 0`.
+What number will you put in for `XXX`?

 ![ex3](ex3.png)